 “Pfffffft!”
 She waved a bruised, wiry limb at him.
 “I’m gittin’ some juice.”
-When uttered through the sores, excessive slobber and discolored smattering of teeth comprising her wrinkled sphincter of a mouth, the word juice made him want to hurl.
-He was still queased from a mild hangover.
+When uttered through the sores, excessive slobber and discolored smattering of teeth comprising her wrinkled sphincter mouth, the word juice made him want to hurl.
+He was still queased with a mild hangover.

 She vibrated in front of the counter like a bobble-head on a dashboard.

 “Where’s Ed?”
 She asked as if she heard him- maybe she did.
 Probably bound and gagged with his hands cut off in the beer cooler knowing the fugitives that come in here.
 The sub shop was robbed weekly.

 “Is that all you want for now?”
 Cory was determined not to entertain conversation with Tripuh Ms today.
 At least for the moment.
 She’d be in three more times before his shift was done.
 She pulled at the hem of her tattered denim miniskirt unfazed by his reticence.